BSzcz22/October-IDP/reflection.md

 ### Understanding (CiE)

-The skills this project focused on were:
+The skills this project focused on were: IDP, creative project, didn't target specfic skills, but built upon some of the concepts we've already learned.

 My project exhibits